 Having that book was basically like owning a beginner’s guide to living without your parents and becoming an adult.
 Lord knows that in college, it’s the blind leading the blind, so you need all the help you can get, right?!

 By the time we’re adults, we think we should know all about so many things.
-We know that we need money to retire, enough money for food, a means of transportation, that we need to drink water every day, that we need to brush our teeth … so many things.
+We know that we need money to retire, enough money for food, a means of transportation, that we need to drink water every day, that we need to so many things.

 One of the things many of us think we know about as an adult is our own teeth.
 But we don’t know as much as we like to think.
-And most of us definitely don’t know much about caring for our mouths when we need to replace our teeth.
+And most of us definitely don’t know much we need to replace our teeth.

 You definitely don’t want to mess around when it comes to replacing your teeth!
 The internet is full of ads and articles telling you what to do for your missing teeth.
 Let’s just say that many of them are not giving you the best information.